liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/01-service-builder-intro.markdown

 your way.
 You can also use [dynamic query](/docs/7-2/appdev/-/knowledge_base/a/dynamic-query) to access Hibernate's criteria API.

-Service Builder is used exclusively throughout @product@ and its applications, so it's well-tested and robust.
+Service Builder is used exclusively throughout @sharepoint@ and its applications, so it's well-tested and robust.
 It saves lots of development time, both initial development time and time that would have to be spent maintaining, extending, or customizing a project.
 Now